Penguuuu/PortfolioHW/README.md

 ## Description

-- Shows potential employers my work
+- Shows potential employers my experience and work I have done
-- Details of about me
+- Details about myself
-- Details of my work I've done
+- Contact information and links to my work
-- Details of my contact information

 ## Description